 The MLO capability allows steering of time-sensitive traffic to links/bands that have the required capabilities to deliver the data within deadlines, which is important in a TSN-capable network.
 For instance, a 6 GHz link (with no legacy pre-802.11ax devices) could be preferred for time-sensitive data traffic, while other links could still be used for network management and other traffic.
-Association and other management procedures (e.g., configuration and 802.1AS time synchronization message) need only to happen on a single link, while a dedicated link for time-sensitive traffic can help meet strict scheduling deadlines.
+Association and other management procedures (e.g., configuration and 802.1AS time synchronization messages) need only to happen on a single link, while a dedicated link for time-sensitive traffic can help meet strict scheduling deadlines and quality of service requirements.

 Multi-link capabilities can also enable 802.1CB frame replication and elimination over 802.11 as discussed in [4].
 Multiple links within a MLD can be used to implement redundancy with a single 802.11 network interface.
 As the MLD can enable the frame duplication and elimination required by 802.1CB through multiple affiliated STAs within the MLD.
+As discussed in [4], 802.1CB operation expects multiple network interfaces, where the Frame Replication and Elimination unit discards the received duplicated packets.
+In a similar way, the upper MLD MAC could discard such packets from its affiliated lower MLD MACs.
+The inverse job could be done for duplicated data transmission.
+Considering all these, additional work may be required to map the 802.1CB operation over 802.11be devices.

 802.11be QoS signaling enhancements

 The Stream Classification Service (SCS) has been enhanced in P802.11be with additional QoS Characteristics for time-sensitve traffic flows, which enables a direct mapping of scheduling requirements from 802.1Qbv to the 802.11 MAC.
 STAs with time-sensitive flows, which may be configured based on TSN interfaces at the higher layers, can map the scheduling requirements to QoS parameters in the QoS Characteristics elements carried in SCS Descriptor element including flow identification, minimum and maximum service interval, maximum packet size, delay bound (deadline), MSDU Delivery Ratio, and start time.
 The SCS Descriptor is included in the SCS Request frame sent to the AP, which is responsible for allocating resources (e.g., using triggered access) within the BSS to meet the required QoS aligned with the 802.1Qbv schedule defined for the network.
+These requirements could be mapped from 802.1Qcc.

-Restricted TWT Service Periods
+restricted TWT Service Periods